mischkez/yfp/README.md

 It's meant to test how Symfony and Laravel work with multiple databases.
 The setup is simple, we have 1 master with 2 databases and 1 slave db replicating the master's databases.

-Files for setting up the databases:
+Files for setting up the databases Laravel:

    - larablog/.env (Laravel's environment file)
    - larablog/config/database.php (Laravel's database configuration file)
    - larablog/database/migrations/ (Laravel's migrations)

+The most important things to note:

+   - We define a connection for each database in the environment file.
+   - When creating a migration, we can specify the connection to use. (--database=connection_name)
+   - In a model file we can specify the connection to use. (protected $connection = 'connection_name';)
+   - In a model file we can as well specify the table to use. (protected $table = 'table_name';)
+   - In a controller we can specify the connection to use.
+(DB::connection('connection_name')->select(...);)
+   - The above is not necessary if we set the connection in the model file and we use models to query the database.

 ## Table of Contents